← Back to 後漢書

 [] [] []* () *

 [2] No heir sits the throne; administration tightens—how can you idle in silence through such bitter days?
 [3] To shirk duty is no humanity!”
 The Ministers of Writing started in alarm and returned to work.
-Note [1] Gu Yong wrote that Heaven created people and set kings to rule them— (hence) —and so forth.”
+Note [1] The earlier Book of Han records Gu Yong saying: "Your servant has heard that Heaven begat the teeming people, who cannot sustain one another, so it established kings to govern them— (hence) —and so forth.”

 53